a-flyleaf/ygbtdm/story.md

 layout: 1.1
 title: story, kinda
 ---
-Details and scenes and such forthcoming, or something of the sort.
+Details and scenes and such, or something of the sort, forthcoming.
 For now, have synopsis-teaser-things.

 ## 1: Relapse
 Old temptations die hard.
 Venturing into an unpredictable haze, would-be survivalist Joce teams up with a small girl, Kay Lin, who seems to know more than she's letting on.